|

 This is the family of Robert Hedges Alabaster (IIIA), brother of WaIter Goddard Alabaster of the previous census.

 Walter Goddard and Robert Hedges were the youngest offspring of Roger Alabaster and Margaret, nee Hedges.
+Three

-the time of this census, in 1881.
+of this census, in 1881.

 1729/119 Bethnal Green Workhouse & School, Leyton, Essex